Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Algorithmic considerations

-\subsection{Algorithmic considerations}
+\section{Algorithmic considerations}

-Implementing an EP-like algorithm involves several decisions: \begin{itemize} \item Algorithmic blocking.
-This includes parallelization and partitioning of the likelihood.
-In the present paper we a assume a model with independent data points conditional on its parameters so the likelihood can be factored.
-The number of subsets $K$ will be driven by computational considerations.
-If $K$ is too high, the Gaussian approximation will not be so accurate.
-However, if $K$ is low, then the computational gains will be small.
-For large problems it could make sense to choose $K$ iteratively, for example setting to a high value and then decreasing it if the approximation seems too poor.
-Due to the structure of modern computer memory, the computation using small blocks may get additional speed-up if the most of the memory accesses can be made using fast but small cache memory.
+This section discusses various details related to the implementation of an EP or message passing algorithm in general.
+Some of the key aspects to consider are: \begin{itemize} \item \textbf{Partitioning the data.} From the bottom-up view, such as with private data, the number of partitions $K$ is simply given by the number of data owners.
+From the top-down view with distributed computing, $K$ will be driven by computational considerations.
+If $K$ is too high, the site approximations may not be accurate.
+But if $K$ is low, then the computational gains will be small.
+For large problems it could make sense to choose $K$ iteratively, for example starting at a high value and then decreasing it if the approximation seems too poor.
+Due to the structure of modern computer memory, the computation using small blocks may get additional speed-up if most of the memory accesses can be made using fast but small cache memory.

-\item The parametric form of the approximating distributions $g_k(\theta)$.
-We will use the multivariate normal.
-For simplicity we will also assume that the prior distribution $p_0(\theta)$ also is multivariate normal, as is the case in many practical applications, sometimes after proper reparameterization (such as with constrained parameter spaces).
+\item \textbf{Parametric form of the approximating distributions $g_k(\theta)$.} The standard choice is the multivariate normal family, which will also work for any constrained space with appropriate transformations; for example, one can use logarithm for all-positive and logit for interval-constrained parameters.
+For simplicity we may also assume that the prior distribution $p_0(\theta)$ is multivariate normal, as is the case in many practical applications, sometimes after proper reparameterization.
 Otherwise, one may treat the prior as an extra site which will also be iteratively approximated by some Gaussian density $g_0$.
 In that case, some extra care is required regarding the initialization of $g_0$.
+We will discuss alternative options in Section \ref{sub:families}.

-\item The starting distributions $g_k$.
-We will use a broad but proper distribution factored into $K$ equal parts, for example setting each $g_k(\theta)=\mbox{N}(0,\frac{1}{n}A^2I)$, where $A$ is some large value (for example, if the elements of $\theta$ are roughly scaled to be of order 1, we might set $A=10$).
+\item \textbf{Initial site approximations $g_k$.} One common choice is to use improper uniform distributions.
+With normal approximation, this corresponds to setting natural parameters to zeros.
+Alternatively, one could use a broad but proper distribution factored into $K$ equal parts, for example setting each $g_k(\theta)=\mbox{N}(0,\frac{1}{K}A^2I)$, where $A$ is some large value (for example, if the elements of $\theta$ are roughly scaled to be of order 1, we might set $A=10$).

-\item The algorithm to perform inference on the tilted distribution.
-We will consider three options: deterministic mode-based approximation (in section \ref{mode}), deterministic improvements of mode-based approximations (in section \ref{split}) and Bayesian simulation (in section \ref{hmc}).
+\item \textbf{Algorithm to perform inference on the tilted distribution.} We will discuss three options in Section \ref{approximation}: deterministic mode-based approximations, divergence measure minimizations, and Monte Carlo simulations.